RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 Frank had just come home through that door, and as usual he smelled of alcohol and self-righteous anger.
 He had blown through the room like a megaphone attached to a vacuum, but Felicity didn't trust him to stay loud and harmless for long.
 He was sure to find something that upset him and lash out, and the last few days he'd been getting more and more aggressive with how he let that frustration spill out.

 Felicity also worried that she wouldn't get very far.
-Frank had been deadbolting the door when he left for work, functionally locking her in her own home.
+Frank had been dead-bolting the door when he left for work, functionally locking her in her own home.
 All the windows had bars and didn't open, and she was too scared of what Frank might do if she tried breaking one to escape, and due to all that she hadn't stepped foot outside in over a week.

 The time had come, and a whole day of trying to think about escape plans wasn't helping now the moment to act was upon her.
 The best she had come up with, was claiming to need to walk to the nearby grocer to grab a loaf of bread since the unexpected humidity had caused theirs to turn.
-When Frank had come in blustering, ranting about something Felicity knew he didn't care about, he hadn't deadbolted the door.
+When Frank had come in blustering, ranting about something Felicity knew he didn't care about, he hadn't dead-bolted the door.
 Felicity realized this might be her only chance for a long while.

 "Actually, that reminds me..."
 Her timid voice doing it's best to carry to the other end of the house.
 "The bread turned moldy and I wanted to have some egg on toast for breakfast..."
 A pause built, Felicity straining her ears to glean anything from the noises of the house and ignore any sounds that came through their thin walls.
 "So I'm just going to pop to the shop and get some!"
 Not wanting to give either Frank enough time to think about it or herself more time to panic and catastrophize, Felicity got up from her desk and turned to leave.